msoohoo88/NYC-Open-Streets/README.md

 ## Project Description

-This allows users to see which restaurants are open for sidewalk/roadside dining in their neighborhoods.
+This allows users to see which restaurants are open for sidewalk/roadside dining in their selected neighborhoods.
 It will also display the latest in COVID-19 news.

 ## API and Data Sample
 API - https://data.cityofnewyork.us/resource/pitm-atqc.json?